AxionSft/TCL-Kotlin/README.md

 ## Key Features

 * Good guide!
-* 1.8.9 Optimized tcl for your client!
+* 1.8.9 Optimized tcl for your client to create with mixins!
 * Guide for build it with optfine.
 (LEGAL!)
 * Example client!

 # Thanks

 thanks to xcfrg for repo!
+thanks to asbyth for repo!
-thanks to TheKodeToad for his repo so i could fix mine
+thanks to TheKodeToad for his repo so i could fix mine!

 ## Contributing